moussetc/mattermost-plugin-giphy/README.md

 ## Usage

 ### Plugin v2.0.0 & higher
 Use the command `/gif "<keywords>" "<custom caption>"` to search for a GIF and shuffle through GIFs until you find one you like.

-Example with `/gif "waving cat" "Hello !"` :
+You can also use `/gif <keywords>` if you don't want to add a custom caption.

-First choose a GIF, using the Shuffle button to see others GIFs:
+Example: first choose a GIF with `/gif "waving cat" "Hello!"` and use the Shuffle button to browse others GIFs:

 ![demo](assets/demo_preview.png)